Skip to main content

 • If the market moves beyond this range before execution, the order does not fill.

-• USDC is reserved from your wallet when you place the order.
+• Your USDC is reserved when you place the order.

-• If the order is not filled within 2 minutes, the full amount is returned to your wallet.
+• If a market order is not filled within 2 minutes, the full amount is returned to your wallet.

 Order Execution On-Chain